cthit/chalmers.it/README.md

 This is done by running `pnpm run build`, which will build the project to `.next/standalone`.
 Services will however be needed to be started separately.
 The project is also compiled this way when building the docker image.

+## UTF-8 symbols

+There is a known issue where `pino-pretty` handles UTF-8 symbols incorrectly on Windows.
+For example, checkmarks may display as `Ô£ô` instead of `✓`.
+Should these symbols appear, change the current code page to UTF-8 by running `chcp 65001` in the terminal that will be used to run the project.